"Yes, My LoRD." Guiding Language Model Extraction with Locality Reinforced Distillation: Abstract

 \section{Abstract}

-Model extraction attacks (MEAs) on large language models (LLMs) have received increasing research attention lately.
-Existing attack methods on LLMs inherit the extraction strategies from those designed for deep neural networks (DNNs) yet neglect the inconsistency of training tasks between MEA and LLMs' alignments.
-As such, they result in poor attack performances.
-To tackle this issue, we present Locality Reinforced Distillation (LoRD), a novel model extraction attack algorithm specifically for LLMs.
-In particular, we design a policy-gradient-style training task, which utilizes victim models' responses as a signal to guide the crafting of preference for the local model.
-Theoretical analysis has shown that i) LoRD's convergence procedure in MEAs is consistent with the alignments of LLMs, and ii) LoRD can reduce query complexity while mitigating watermark protection through exploration-based stealing.
-Extensive experiments on domain-specific extractions demonstrate the superiority of our method by examining the extraction of various state-of-the-art commercial LLMs.
+Model extraction attacks (MEAs) on large language models (LLMs) have received increasing attention in recent research.
+However, existing attack methods typically adapt the extraction strategies originally developed for deep neural networks (DNNs).
+They neglect the underlying inconsistency between the training tasks of MEA and LLM alignment, leading to suboptimal attack performance.
+To tackle this issue, we propose \underline{Lo}cality \underline{R}einforced \underline{D}istillation (LoRD), a novel model extraction algorithm specifically designed for LLMs.
+In particular, LoRD employs a newly defined policy-gradient-style training task that utilizes the responses of victim model as the signal to guide the crafting of preference for the local model.
+Theoretical analyses demonstrate that \uppercase\expandafter{\romannumeral1}) The convergence procedure of LoRD in model extraction is consistent with the alignment procedure of LLMs, and \uppercase\expandafter{\romannumeral2}) LoRD can reduce query complexity while mitigating watermark protection through our exploration-based stealing.
+Extensive experiments validate the superiority of our method in extracting various state-of-the-art commercial LLMs.
+Our code is available at: \url{https://github.com/liangzid/LoRD-MEA}.